Smartling/SmartlingHelp/_articles/checking-on-the-status-of-your-translation-project.md

 title: Checking On The Status Of Your Translation Project
 draft: true
 Applies to:
-  GDN: false
+  GDN: true
-  Application-Resource-Files: false
+  Application-Resource-Files: true
-  CMS-Connectors: false
+  CMS-Connectors: true
 redirect-url:
 wistia:
   video: true